notepadqq/notepadqq/README.md

 How to build
 ------------
-You can build and install Notepadqq from command line:
+You can build Notepadqq from command line:

     notepadqq/src/ui$ qmake PREFIX=/usr/local notepadqq.pro -r -spec linux-g++
     notepadqq/src/ui$ make

-`make install` is not currently supported.
+Then, if you want to install it, run

+    notepadqq/src/ui$ sudo make install